-If we are faithful to God’s mission (the missio Dei), which is what God is doing and seeking to do in the world through his people.
+Suppose we are faithful to God’s mission (the missio Dei), which God is doing and seeking to do in the world through his people.
 In that case, we need to regularly re-evaluate our church activities to see how they correspond and match up to God’s mission.
-Through my experience of mission in West Papua, I realised that not everything we call mission is God’s mission, much of it is our mission, and if it is our mission then it is not God’s mission.
+Through my experience of mission in West Papua, I realised that not everything we call mission is God’s mission, much of it is our mission, and if it is our mission, it is not God’s mission.
 Our task as the people of God is tantamount to participate in God’s mission rather than our own.
-If what we are participating in is God’s mission then God will be in it, perhaps not always in ways that we anticipate, but certainly in terms of what God is aiming to do both in the church and in the world.
+If what we are participating in is God’s mission, then God will be in it, perhaps not always in ways that we anticipate, but certainly in terms of what God aims to do both in the church and the world.